-The area of Sykies is safe but has probably the worst transportation in Thessaloniki, and this goes for suburbs like Sindos – which is mainly an industrial area.
+The area of Sykes is safe but has probably the worst transportation in Thessaloniki, and this goes for suburbs like Sindos – which is mainly an industrial area.

 Pickpocketing and bag snatching is a serious issue in Thessaloniki, especially around tourist landmarks and in crowded places, so it would be best to either leave your money at your hotel or just carry it in a very safe place near your body so it couldn’t get snatched.

-- Weather - The weather in Thessaloniki is sunny and warm during summer, mild during autumn and spring and cold during winter.
+The weather in Thessaloniki is sunny and warm during summer, mild during autumn and spring, and cold during winter.
 It has all four seasons of the year, although they are milder.
-The best time to visit is during summer, from May to September,
+The best time to visit is during summer, from May to September.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Thessaloniki, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Thessaloniki, since it covers not only the costs of medical problems but also theft and loss of valuables.